 In 2008, Mark began recording his second full length album, “Route 72”.
 The first single, “You Wreck Me”, co-written with Julian Austin, gained Mark Canadian and US radio plays.
 Four more singles would head to radio, followed by two music videos shot for “Like a Radio” and “Somewhere in Alberta”.

 Mark Lorenz’s passion for performing, and his drive to succeed are only limited by the amount of hours in a day.
 Mark and his band have played venues from 5-50,000 people.
 Each year brings something new for Mark.
-He is currently writing for a new project scheduled for release in 2016.
+Make sure and stay tuned to what the future holds.